Insta360 X4 Air

 • Both products have a lowest potential operating temperature of -20 °C.

-• Both products are waterproof up to 15 m.
+• Both cameras have a waterproof depth rating of 15 m.

 • Both products support Wi-Fi.